AinTEAsports/cpParser/README.md

 <br>

-<h3>:warning:</h3> If you want to compile manually your program you must add some things !
-Otherwise you won't be able to compile your program.
+<h3>:warning: If you want to compile manually your program you must add some things !
+Otherwise you won't be able to compile your program.</h3>
 Here's an example with `g++` compiler:
 ```sh
 g++ <your_file> cpparser.cpp -Iinclude